Alexandra Lakind

 I am an artist, educator, and researcher working at the intersections of care and climate.
 My artistic practice takes the form of persona work and collaboratively-devised theater, drawing on training from the Royal Conservatoire of Scotland and Interlochen Arts Academy.
 As an educator, I have mentored, taught, and facilitated individuals and groups of people of all ages and abilities.
 As a multidisciplinary scholar, my work spans many fields including curriculum theory, media and cultural studies, science and technology studies, environmental humanities, and qualitative methods.

 I hold a doctorate from the University of Wisconsin-Madison and a masters from NYU.
 I’ve held positions as a Visiting Scholar at University of Cambridge, faculty at DePaul University, and ACLS Leading Edge Fellow and Senior Campaigns Researcher with American Council of Learned Societies and Caring Across Generations.
 I enjoy working collaboratively with a range of co-creators who bring varied experiences and expertise.
 This has led to arts programming, multimedia productions, and creative publications.
-I have written for refereed journals including Reference and User Service Quarterly, Journal of Childhood Studies, Gastronomica and Environmental Humanities.
+I have written for peer-reviewed journals including Reference and User Service Quarterly, Journal of Childhood Studies, Gastronomica and Environmental Humanities.

-See my C.V, or take a look a some of the projects I've helped create such as BECOMING, Bubbler, Flow, and Wayfinding.
+Check out some of the projects I've helped create such as BECOMING, Bubbler, Flow, and Wayfinding.

 &